bibanon/bibanon/Three-Angled-Blue.md

 ## Influence

 Three Angled Blue is now MIA, long gone now and probably never to return.
 But there are those who evoke his legacy.

+* Three Angled Blue's works popularized [the concept of Board-tans](http://1d4chan.org/wiki/Board-tans), personifications of the 4chan Boards that fought against each other and were the symbolic personas of it's hivemind.

 ### Artists